 Filters on change action, useful together with change_time.
 Accepts English name of the change action, either quoted and with spaces or lowercase and spaces replaced by a hyphen.
 See Searching for changes for examples.

 check: TEXT

-String has failing check.
+String has failing check, see Checks and fixups for check identifiers.

 dismissed_check:TEXT